 - State of the art remote sensing device

 Under the Local Air Quality Management (LAQM) legislation all local authorities in the UK have an obligation to review Air Quality and assess levels against the national objectives.
 Where concentrations exceed the set levels an Air Quality Actions Plan (AQAP) is required to address the issue.
 This area of work now also covers the Clean Air Zones recently introduced around the country on polluted traffic routes.

-Our Air Quality monitoring team offer a range of bespoke services associated with the initial identification of problem areas and continued real-time measurement of NO2, SO2 CO, O3, Particulate matter, air bourn metals, PCB’s and PAH’s.
+Our Air Quality monitoring team offer a range of bespoke services associated with the initial identification of problem areas and continued real-time measurement of NO2, SO2 CO2, O3, Particulate matter, airborne metals, PCB’s and PAH’s.

 Our team have completed over 150 projects ranging from a 6 month diffusion tube survey through to 10+ real-time instruments measuring at 4 locations for a 3 year period campaign, including:

 - Initial investigation campaigns with passive devices such are diffusion tubes, sticky pads and indicative dust monitors.

 - Monitoring support services of existing Local authority monitoring site through our dedicated internal engineers, this can include routine calibration visits, servicing, maintenance, data collection and site re-location.

 - Complete site operation using bespoke monitoring packages to cover the whole monitoring campaign, this can include, site selection, equipment supply, calibrations, maintenance, data collection and reporting.